Print Options

 The quantity of data gathered from laboratory experiments is constantly increasing.
 This course will explore the latest concepts, techniques and best-practice to create efficient data analysis pipelines.
 We will focus on the python ecosystem.
 By the end of the course, you are expected to be able to apply appropriate tools to streamline your own data analysis.

-Instructor(s): J. Yu Terms Offered: Winter
+Instructor(s): J. Yu Terms Offered: Autumn

 Prerequisite(s): Familiarity with coding in python.